Many women who have traveled to Croatia say they felt perfectly safe and wouldn't hesitate to travel there alone again.

 Always take marked taxis, which are readily available at main squares, ferry ports and bus stations, and don't carry large amounts of money around with you.
 You will be able to lock valuables away at your accommodation.

-In the coastal towns during summer, it's a big part of the culture to spend evenings outside watching the world go by with an ice-cream or two, so there will be plenty of people around late into the night and the popular waterfront areas are well-lit.
+In Croatia's coastal towns during summer, it's a big part of the culture to spend evenings outside watching the world go by with an ice-cream or two, so there will be plenty of people around late into the night and the popular waterfront areas are well-lit.

 Speaking of sobe, women traveling on their own should take extra precaution when choosing a room to rent.
 Most sobe are run by friendly old Croatian women who will treat you like a long-lost daughter, but it's still perfectly acceptable to ask to see the room before you hand over your money and to decline if you feel uncomfortable.
 Always make sure that your room has a lock for privacy and safety.